damienaicheh/PipelinesFundamentals/hol/01-first-pipeline.md

 ## Skip ci

-Modify something in your pipeline and add `[skip ci]` (not triggering the pipeline) in a commit:
+Make a modification in your pipeline and include `[skip ci]` in the commit message.

+As the name suggests, this will prevent the pipeline from being triggered by this commit.

 ![Skip CI](assets/skip-ci.png)

-All the possible notations are in this [documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#skipping-ci-for-individual-pushes).

-You should see that no pipeline is triggered.
+The [documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#skipping-ci-for-individual-pushes). provides additional modifiers you can use to customize the pipeline behavior

 ## Summary